Prisoner Cemetery for the Unclaimed Dead in Texas

 Manny Fernandez, New York Times (January 05, 2012)

 At a cemetery in Texas, murderers and other convicts whose bodies are unclaimed can be interred and, for a few moments, remembered.

-The Texas prisoner cemetery also reminds me of the post on Hart Island, where New York’s unclaimed dead bodies are buried.
+It reminds me of the post on Hart Island, where New York’s unclaimed dead bodies are buried.